bk1613/ProgramViews/README.md

 To run this application, you need to install Oracle or MySQL and spring tool suite/eclipse.
 If you already have MySQL or Oracle then change the connection by giving it a different url of the database, and change the username and password in this file AppConfig.java

 I created a java entity, Programs.
-You add the records from the cvs file to the database by going to the java file, ReadCVSfile, and run it.
+You can add the records from the cvs file to the database by going to the java file, ReadCVSfile, and run it.

 if you use eclipse make sure you have a maven directory in your local computer